Hold talks with farmers immediately as situation is out of control, Amarinder Singh tells Centre

 Punjab Chief Minister Amarinder Singh on Friday told the Narendra Modi government to hold immediate talks with the farmers protesting against the Centre’s agricultural laws, saying that their voice cannot be “muzzled”.

 Tens of thousands of farmers have reached Delhi, undeterred by the winter chill, police barricades, tear gas and water cannons.
 At some places, the authorities from Uttar Pradesh and Haryana took extraordinary measures as trenches were dug up near key roads to stop their protest march.
-The Delhi Police eventually gave permission for “peaceful protest” at the Nirankari grounds in Burari, but visuals showed authorities still using force.
+The Delhi Police eventually gave permission for a “peaceful protest” at the Nirankari grounds in Burari, but visuals showed authorities still using force.

 The Punjab chief minister questioned why the Centre was waiting for December 3 to hold talks with the farmers, when the situation is not in control now.
 “The voice of farmers cannot be muzzled indefinitely,” he tweeted.
 “Centre should immediately initiate talks with Kisan Union leaders to defuse the tense situation at the Delhi borders.
 Why wait till December 3 when the situation is getting out of hand now?”